OVERVIEW

 Students in 1st through 8th grades are screened for possible gifted assessment each academic year.

-Automatic Referral: Screening for testing referral includes examination of a student’s achievement data from the Fall, Winter, and Spring Measures of Academic Progress (MAP) tests (within two years).
-The Museum School offers additional grade-wide screening to all first-grade students utilizing data from the Naglieri Nonverbal Ability Test.
+Automatic Referral: Screening for testing referral includes examination of a student’s achievement data from the Fall, Winter, and Spring Measures of Academic Progress (MAP) tests.
+For students who score between 75th and 89th percentiles on MAP, we offer Iowa Assessments as an additional screener and second measure of achievement.
+The Museum School administers additional grade-wide screening to all first-grade students by utilizing data from the Naglieri Nonverbal Ability Test.

 Reported Referral: Students may also be referred for assessment by teachers, caregivers, or others with knowledge of a student’s abilities.
-Museum School teachers provide feedback using the Classroom Talent Survey.
+Museum School teachers complete teacher referral forms each year.
 Caregivers may submit the Request for Gifted Assessment form that is shared with the school community prior to each cycle of gifted assessment.

 Caregivers must complete a Consent for Evaluation form before students participate in assessment.